2022anon/sigir2022/README.md

 # Codes
 We uploaded the core codes of synthetic data creation and proposed models in File "code".
 The details are described in `code/README.md`.
-Both basic and advanced models are implemented based on [Fairseq](https://github.com/pytorch/fairseq) framework provided.
+Both basic model and advanced model are implemented based on [Fairseq](https://github.com/pytorch/fairseq) framework provided.